emarsden/pgmacs/doc/src/quickstart.md

 row to the value you specified (it sends PostgreSQL an SQL command similar to `UPDATE table_name SET column_name to X WHERE pk_col = the_value`).

-Note that PGMacs tells you the column type when prompting for the new value.
+Note that PGmacs tells you the column type when prompting for the new value.
 You must specify a value in the format accepted by PostgreSQL for that type.

 ## Viewing output from an SQL query

 You can also view (but not edit!) the output from an SQL query you enter.
-Type `e` in a PGMacs buffer, which will prompt you for an SQL query, then display the output in a dedicated temporary buffer.
+Type `e` in a PGmacs buffer, which will prompt you for an SQL query, then display the output in a dedicated temporary buffer.
 Type `q` to kill the temporary buffer.